aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 2. Select the S3 secondary bucket created in section 4 after a few minutes.
 Click the refresh button, you should see the same file replicated to the second bucket.

-Congratulations, you now have a Linux instance in eu-west-1, a primary bucket in eu-central-1 and a replicated bucket in eu-west-2.
+Congratulations, you now have a Linux instance in Ireland (eu-west-1), a primary bucket in Frankfurt (eu-central-1) and a replicated bucket in London (eu-west-2).
 When you are ready you can move to the second module.

 Module 2: [Deploy Storage Gateway in File mode and integrate with S3](../module-2/README.md)